Kaththi (soundtrack): Release

 The audio rights were purchased by Eros Music.
 On 10 September 2014, Eros International (the co-producer and distributor) officially announced its foray into Tamil music scene, with the audio release of Kaththi, thereby being their first direct Tamil film album to be purchased.
 Soundarya Rajinikanth, creative head of Eros International in South branch had said that "With this move, we are looking forward to leveraging our strength in exclusively exploiting Tamil music content across all formats".
 Initial reports that the album release would be held in mid-September 2014 at the Wembley Arena in London, and that the lead pair would perform at the audio launch along with Anirudh proved to be untrue.

 On late-August 2014, it was confirmed that the audio launch will take place on 24 September 2014.
 Soundarya Rajinikanth assured that the audio event will be held in a grand manner, and has been talked with high profile officials to provide proper security, after reports being surfaced of a protest led by Tamil groups against the film and its investor Lyca Productions, whose chairman and producer Subaskaran Allirajah had business links with the President of Sri Lanka, Mahinda Rajapaksa.
 The audio was launched at The Leela Palace Hotel in Chennai, in the presence of numerous celebrities.
-The event was hosted by Ma Ka Pa Anand along with Priyanka Deshpande, whilst composer Anirudh, Hiphop Tamizhan Adhi and other musicians were also part of stage performances.
+The event was hosted by Ma Ka Pa Anand along with Priyanka Deshpande, whilst composer Anirudh, Hiphop Tamizhan Adhi and other musicians were also part of stage performances.On 1 June 2025, Sony Music Entertainment India Pvt.
+Ltd.Officially released the soundtrack.

 Track listing

 The track list was released on 21 September 2014 by Eros Music through their official Twitter account.
 The full album was released through iTunes digitally on 23 September 2014, and in all streaming platforms the following day.
 The physical CDs of the album were made available in stores on 25 September.
+The song "Paalam" was deleted from the film, but was reportedly included in overseas versions of the film.